 Proximity marketing (also called “geofencing”) gives you the ability to market or advertise to people in a specific region that you choose.
-Royaltie offers the ultimate do-it-yourself proximity marketing technology.
+Royaltie (now called Nowsite Marketing) offers the ultimate do-it-yourself proximity marketing technology.

 (Scroll to the bottom to see a short example video.)

 You have the power of your own digital advertising agency right from your phone, and there’s no need to set up multiple ad accounts on multiple platforms.

 It’s all about generated targeted leads and growing your marketing list, then consistently re-marketing to that list.

 With Royaltie, your ad appears to the people in your specified region on the most popular, high-traffic social and online platforms such as Facebook, Instagram, Twitter, YouTube, LinedIn, ESPN, CNN, Forbes and MUCH more.

 The Royaltie gems have evolved into virtual ad pins, because you simply drop a pin on a map to set your target radius.
 Here are the simple steps on how Royaltie proximity marketing works.

 1. Choose the Number of Impressions You Want

 There’s no need to rack your brain deciding on an ad budget.
 Royaltie makes it simple.